 In mature markets, there is a constant struggle to acquire customers, and it becomes a give-and-take cycle.
 Often customers leave for service-based reasons, and in some markets, it’s about the price.
-These are challenging markets and take their toll on team members as the relentless pressure on price and service give them no tools to break the cycle.
-The result being over serviced customers who become fragile to deal with that comes at a price.
+These are challenging markets and take their toll on team members as the relentless pressure on price and service gives them no tools to break the cycle.
+The result is over-serviced customers who become fragile to deal with, which comes at a price.

 Incremental product development or improvement to pricing or packaging is quickly duplicated by competitors giving only short-term market gains.

-To break the cycle is difficult and without a clear competitive advantage, you will not break the cycle.
+Breaking the cycle is difficult, and without a clear competitive advantage, you will not break the cycle.
 You need to make a major step forward as a company to outsmart and outsell your competitors.
-This means taking a leap forward with how you go-to-market and can include implementing best practice methodologies within marketing and sales to define yourselves in the market.
+This means leaping forward with how you go to market and can include implementing best practice methodologies within marketing and sales to define yourselves in the market.
 Giving your teams more conversation and tools to leverage the customers in your direction.
-Ideally, you can create something that is innovative, hard to duplicate delivering a competitive advantage.
+Ideally, you can create something that is innovative and hard to duplicate, delivering a competitive advantage.

 It is important to build the right plan and enable a swift and effective approach to the market and take market share.
 A well-designed workshop with collaboration from the marketing and sales teams is an ideal forum to build the right plan and enable you to increase revenue.

 Often considered the dream company to lead, these companies often suffer iceberg syndrome.
 It all looks good on the surface, but the problems within are building as the company grows.
 The hectic nature of fast growth attracts heads of sales or marketing who live in the moment riding the wave of excitement as the deals flow in the door.